JADE-V-V/JADE/docs/source/usage/benchdesc/sphere.rst

 The following MCNP tallies are defined in the Sphere Leakage benchmark:

 Tally n.
 2
     Fine neutron flux at the external surface of the filled sphere.
-The flux is binned in energy using the Vitamin-J \cite{Sartori:vitaminJ} 175 energy group structure.
+The flux is binned in energy using the Vitamin-J 175 energy group structure.
 Tally n.
 12
     Coarse neutron flux at the external surface of the filled sphere.
 The flux is binned in 5 energy groups: 1e-6, 0.1, 1, 10 and 20 MeV.
 Tally n.
 32
     Fine photon flux at the external surface of the filled sphere.
-The flux is binned in energy using the 24 group structure described in the FISPACT manual \cite{manual:fispact}.
+The flux is binned in energy using the 24 group structure described in the FISPACT manual.
 Tally n.
 22
     Coarse photon flux at the external surface of the filled sphere.
 The flux is binned in 5 energy groups: 0.01, 0.1, 1, 10 and 20 MeV.
 Tally n.
 4